Dural Venous Sinuses

 Similarly, an inferior petrosal sinus leave the posterior extent of each cavernous sinus to travel inferolaterally towards the distal part of the sigmoid sinus inferior to the fibers of CN VII (facial) and CN VIII (vestibulocochlear).

-Coursing through fixed part of the falx cerebelli toward the internal occipital protuberance, from the edge of the foramen magnum, is the occipital sinus.
+Coursing through the fixed part of the falx cerebelli toward the internal occipital protuberance, from the edge of the foramen magnum, is the occipital sinus.

 The left and right transverse sinuses travel in the base of the tentorium cerebelli, along the occipital bone.
 It communicates with the straight sinus, superior sagittal sinus and the occipital sinus at a point called the confluence of sinuses; at the level of the internal occipital protuberance.
 The sinus also receives venous contributions from the inferior cerebral vein and the inferior anastomotic vein of Labbé, which communicates with the vein of Trolard and the superficial middle cerebral vein.